 Admittedly, it’s rare that you’ll have the type of emergency that requires this kit.
 For the less rare type of emergency — i.e., getting pulled over for speeding, a broken taillight, or just being not from these parts — it’s a good idea to have all your registration and insurance information paper-clipped together and easily accessible.
 We all know by now that when a cop is glaring into your driver’s side window, the worst thing you can do is fumble around.

 Along with the vehicle’s street-legal information, I recommend keeping a list of information about your vehicle’s “health requirements.”
 Write down the size and model of tires you use, the type of motor oil your engine takes, and any maintenance your car routinely needs–for example, the rear differential on my ’93 Jeep Cherokee that springs a leak every 100 miles or so.
-If you should need an emergency repair, having this information handy will help you guard against the wiles of unfamiliar mechanics who would love nothing better to “fix” your car in all sorts of creative (read: unnecessary) ways.
+If you should need an emergency repair, having this information handy will help you guard against the wiles of unfamiliar mechanics who would love nothing better than to “fix” your car in all sorts of creative (read: unnecessary) ways.